practiccollie/ec2_secure/README.md

 # ec2_secure

 This **ec2_secure** script allows you to create an EC2 instance in AWS.
-Below is a walkthrough of the script's components and how to use it (free-tyre dont worry :grin:).
+Below is a walkthrough of the script's components and how to use it (free-Tier dont worry :grin:).

 ## Script Components